iasatan/uniWebtech1/NodeServer/readme.md

 etc.<br>
 The offered grade for the course will be given based on the quality of the code, the webpage, and your level of understanding.</br>
 The assignments can be written during the practice classes after we learned about AJAX.</br>
 The assignment can be evaulated after the middle of november.
-I, Adam Satan will evaulate it and give your offered grade.(Except for Erasmus students)</br>
+I, Adam Satan will evaulate it</br>

 The following methods can be found in the server with these urls:
 - manufacturers: returns a json containing every manufacturer in the "database"